Wind and Truth: Plot

-After bonding with illusionary Shalash's ribbon and Nale's promissory disk as anchors, Dalinar and Navani, along with Elokhar's son Gavinor who entered the realm by accident, enter the vision between the First Desolation and the Heraldic epochs when the early Singers travel eastward, humanity declaring war against Odium that lasted forty three years, and Honor supporting humanity over Singers.
+After bonding with illusionary Shalash's ribbon and Nale's promissory disk as anchors, Dalinar and Navani, along with Elokhar's son Gavinor, who entered the realm by accident, enter the vision between the First Desolation and the Heraldic epochs when the early Singers travel eastward, humanity declaring war against Odium that lasted forty-three years, and Honor supporting humanity over Singers.
 With Honor's aid, Jezerien establishes a group of ten people, consisting of five men and five women, who possess Vedel's abilities to grant immortality and Ishar's Bondsmithing surges, declaring themselves the protectors of humanity known as the Heralds.
 Dalinar, under the guise of Kalak, manages to bond Kalak's Honorblade to alter the vision.

-Meanwhile, on the Shattered Plains, Sigzil forms his tactical approach of building four impenetrable fortresses on Narak to divert Odium's forces from attacking.
+Meanwhile, on the Shattered Plains, Sigzil forms his tactical approach of building four impenetrable fortresses on Narak to divert and stall Odium's forces.
 As the army approaches with the Everstorm, Sigzil leads the army to triumph as he kills a newly formed Fused and overpowers a Thunderclast, causing Odium's forces to retreat.
 Suspicious, Sigzil and a few scouts follow them only to learn that the army has created an Elsecaller portal for reinforcement, with the Unmade and Moash approaching.
 After her reconciliation with her tribe, Venli realizes that Leshwi and her followers have lost their powers after betraying Odium, and grows curious about Chasmfiends who have bonded with the Listeners.
 As the Highstorm arrives, the Chasmfiends form a murmuration, and Venli uses her Willshaper abilities to contact the Stone, revealing that Honor had turned against the Singers centuries ago, and the answers she seeks lie within her hometown of Narak.

 Renarin and Rlain form an intimate relationship before witnessing the event of the Heralds' declaration, after which Renarin chooses to remain hidden from Dalinar and Navani under the guise of Vedel.
 He discovers Shallan is Ash in disguise, who tries to find Mraize, unaware that he, in turn, was posing as Honor.
 As Mraize makes an attack, Shallan overpowers him and realizes that Odium fears Ba Ado Mishram.
 Formless suddenly appears to taunt Shallan, allowing an injured Mraize to escape.
 In Azir, Adolin gains support from the newly arrived Honorspren Notum.

 Kaladin and Szeth take a hike to the Elsecaller Monastery to investigate, only to find out that the town is deserted.
 Kaladin learns that this town was Szeth's childhood home.
 As they leave, the Herald Nale approaches them and decides to accompany them on Szeth's pilgrimage.

-Feeling conflicted about his balance, Odium continues to follow Taravangian's view of conquest and accept his alignment, transforming into a new form resembling his predecessor, causing Cultivation to leave in disappointment.
+Feeling conflicted about his balance, Odium continues to follow Taravangian's view of conquest and accept his alignment, transforming into a new form that resembles his former predecessor, causing Cultivation to leave in disappointment.